nrwl/nx/docs/shared/recipes/add-stack/add-vue.md

 Instead of having our Counter directly defined in the app we can instead create a library that exports the Counter component.

 {% callout type="note" title="Directory Flag Behavior Changes" %}
 The command below uses the `as-provided` directory flag behavior, which is the default in Nx 16.8.0.
 If you're on an earlier version of Nx or using the `derived` option, omit the `--directory` flag.
-See the [workspace layout documentation](/deprecated/workspace-layout) for more details.
+See the [as-provided vs. derived documentation](/deprecated/as-provided-vs-derived) for more details.
 {% /callout %}

 Create a new library `nx generate @nx/js:library --name=Counter --directory=libs/counter --unitTestRunner=vitest --bundler=vite --importPath=@acme/counter`